dbousfie/4201/syllabus.md

 1. Peer marking of written responses

-The plan going forward is to take your weekly participation submissions and I will randomly assign them to another student.
-So one week you submit, the next week you mark anonymously someone else's anonymous submission.
+The plan going forward is to take your weekly participation submissions and I will randomly and anonymously assign them to another student.
+So one week you submit, the next week you anonymously mark someone else's anonymous submission.&nbsp;

+For those who are unaware, I have said that video responses are not developing our writing skills and can't get above the base grade any further.
+You can still submit them for comments and feedback but I don't think they are is useful as writing.

 This would be the schedule.

 Week 6 responses
 Week 7 peer marking